Sebastián de Eslava: Beginning of his term as viceroy

 Eslava studied at the Royal Military Academy in Barcelona.
 He was a lieutenant general in the Royal Army of Spain and commander in the Order of Calatrava.
 In April 1740 he arrived at Cartagena de Indias.
 He remained there for the duration of his term as viceroy, not traveling to the interior.

 He repaired the Castle of Bocachica and various forts protecting the port.
 In the Castle of San Lázaro he started a factory of gun carriages and esplanades.
 He took steps to supply arms, ammunition and military training to the Spanish forces.
 Elsewhere in the viceregal, he built defensive works in Santa Marta, Puerto Cabello and Gaira.
-He strengthened the fort at Ayara and the Castle of San Antonio in the province of Cumaná.
+He strengthened the fort at Araya and the Castle of San Antonio in the province of Cumaná.
 He approved the construction of the fort on the islet of Caño de Limones and equipped the presidio of Guayana.